 I don’t dislike my body the way it looks now, at all.
 I think gaining weight has done great things for me physically and in a body image way.
 I’ve been trying to take more selfies recently, and trying to have people take more photos of me while we’re doing fun things.
 It’s helping a little bit, and hopefully over time I will trick my brain into realizing that yeah, that’s really what we look like now.

-Has anyone else had this problem, or something similar?
+Has anyone else had this problem with their own body image, or something similar?
 I’d love to talk to you about it if so.